 Step 3 - Timeline

-Set deadlines for tasks, including room reservation, having instructors committed, and printing flyers, etc.
+Set deadlines for tasks, including reserving rooms, having instructors committed, and printing flyers, etc.

 Step 4 - Curriculum and Instructors